Dyson Micro 1.5KG vs V8

 Airflow Comparison

-Next, we’ll look at how these vacuums compare with airflow, where I used an anemometer.
+Next, we’ll examine how these vacuums compare in terms of airflow, using an anemometer.

 BatteryLowMax